-The good news is that our research shows that we can help fix this problem - employers and policy makers can take responsibility to address growing health crisis.
+The good news is that our initial research shows that we can help fix this problem - employers and policy makers can take responsibility to address growing health crisis.

 With your support we can and will do more.
 Please make a donation toward our Research Fund today.